spoons-and-mirrors/subtask2/README.md

 model: github-copilot/claude-opus-4.5
 subtask: true
 parallel: plan-gemini, plan-gpt
+return:
-return: Compare all 3 plans and validate each directly against the codebase.
+  - Compare all 3 plans and validate each directly against the codebase.
 Pick the best ideas from each and create a unified implementation plan.
-chain: feed the implementation plan to a @review subagent, let's poke holes.
+  - Feed the implementation plan to a @review subagent, let's poke holes.
 ---
 Plan the implementation for the following feature
 > $ARGUMENTS